jointheleague/hour-of-code-kids/index.md

 ----
 Have you played with code.org already?	//show of hands

 This is the code behind the blocks.
-The kid of code that professional programmers use.
+The kind of code that professional programmers use.

 How to use SketchPad
 ----